rhanus/cdi-resolve-inject/README.md

 Resolve an injection from system property which maintains a type information
 ============================================================================
 ## Motivation
-Recently I was asked to help on a project migrating from jdk6/spring3/tomcat7 to jdk8/javaee7/wildlfy9 to figure out how to replace a specific Spring feature for which there is no direct replacement in Java EE.
+Recently I was asked to help on a project undergoing technology migration from jdk6/spring3/tomcat7 to jdk8/javaee7/wildlfy9 to figure out how to replace a specific Spring feature for which there is no straightforward replacement in Java EE.

 Spring application was defined by a configuration file where a bean of interest used 3 references of the same type and the configuration file resolved which fields were bounded to which implementations.